skiptools/.github/profile/README.md

 ## Architecture

-This repository hosts the Skip SwiftPM build plugin, which integrates with Xcode and Swift Package Manager to drive the Android build alongside your normal iOS build.
+The [skip](https://github.com/skiptools/skip) repository hosts the Skip SwiftPM build plugin, which integrates with Xcode and Swift Package Manager to drive the Android build alongside your normal iOS build.
 It works together with [skipstone](https://github.com/skiptools/skipstone), the binary that powers both the `skip` CLI and the plugin.

 For more on how Skip projects are structured, see: